Paul Brown: Cincinnati Bengals

+Four years later, the AFL, which had formed to compete against the NFL and had recently reached a deal to merge into the older league, put a new franchise in Cincinnati.
+Brown joined the ownership group.
+While he had the third-largest stake in the team, he was the public face of the ownership group.
+He became general manager and head coach, with complete control over the football side of the operation.
+He was also given the right to represent the team in all league matters, a key element of control for him.

 Brown called his new franchise the Bengals because Cincinnati had a team of that name in the 1930s and he thought it would provide a link to the past.
 Brown's son Mike joined the front office and became his father's top assistant and right-hand man.
 Brown brought in other assistants including Bill Johnson, Rick Forzano and Bill Walsh.
 In their first two seasons in 1968 and 1969, the Bengals fared poorly, but the team appeared to be on the upswing as Brown built up a core group of players through the draft, including quarterback Greg Cook.

 The Bengals entered the NFL in 1970 as a result of the AFL–NFL merger and were placed in the newly formed American Football Conference alongside the Browns.
 A career-ending injury to Cook before the 1970 season forced the Bengals to rely on Virgil Carter, an emergency backup who could make accurate short passes but could not throw the ball deep like Cook once could.
 Brown and Walsh went to work designing an offense around Carter's limitations, a scheme that was the genesis of the West Coast offense Walsh later used to great effect when he became coach of the San Francisco 49ers.

 The Bengals lost their first meeting with the Browns 30–27 in 1970, and Brown was booed when he did not come on the field to shake Collier's hand after the game.
 "I haven't shaken the other coach's hands after a game for years", Brown explained. "...
 I went up to him before the game, and we did our socializing then."
 The Bengals beat the Browns later in the season.
 Brown called it "my greatest victory."

 As the Bengals' head coach, Brown took the team to the playoffs three times including 1970.
 Despite finding a franchise quarterback in Ken Anderson, Brown's team never got past the first round of the postseason tournament.
 Four days after the Bengals were eliminated from the playoffs in 1975, Brown announced he was retiring after 45 years of coaching.
 The game had changed dramatically during his time in the NFL, growing from America's second sport to the country's biggest and most lucrative pastime.
 Brown was 67 years old.